 After that click on “DONE“.

-In a similar way, you have to add all the required widgets.
+Similarly, you have to add all the required widgets.

 Here I have added 4 Switch widgets in the Arduino Cloud dashboard.